SOS-CER/SOS-CER.github.io/_projects/labs/09-lab/09-lab-queues.md

 ---
-title: CSC216 Lab 09 - Queues and Queues
+title: CSC 217 Lab 09 - Queues and Queues
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab09]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab09]
-description: CSC216 Lab 09 - Implement and Test `Queue`s
+description: CSC 217 Lab 09 - Implement and Test `Queue`s
 navigation: on
 pagegroup: 09-lab
 ---

-# CSC216 Lab 09 Implement and Test `Queue`s
+# CSC 217 Lab 09 Implement and Test `Queue`s
 {% include iconHeader.html type="implementation,unitTest" %}
 The data structure that will eventually be used to implement the waitlist functionality is currently unknown.
 So you'll explore several different specialized data structures before selecting the best one for waitlist.
 Now you'll work with `Queue`s.